• Products

 }

 You cannot assign an object variable in the initial declaration.
-Use t$$anonymous$$s script to hopefully solve your problem
+Use this script to hopefully solve your problem

 var cecked : HoldSend;